Laterunner/Chess_Game_Tracker/README.md

 # Chess_Game_Tracker
-Track Chess Games with Computer Vision
+Track Chess Games with Computer Vision.

-A Cam (Panasonic DV NV55)connected to a Nvidia Jetson NX mini computer, Python, OpenCV and Numpy, python-chess and Stockfish were used in this program.
+A Cam (Panasonic DV NV55) connected to a Nvidia Jetson NX mini computer, Python, OpenCV and Numpy, python-chess and Stockfish were used in this program.

 The Chess set was a wooden Chess board with colored pieces.
 A DGT3000 Chess clock was modifed with a HAL Sensor and a debounce circuit.
 Each time the lever was pressed a keystroke "p"  was sent to the mini computer via USB to signalize when a move was done.